cadet/CADET-Julia/README.md

 ======

 CADET-Julia is a numerical solver for chromatography and is a streamlined and efficient adaption of the more comprehensive [CADET-Core](https://github.com/modsim/CADET) project, and is based on a spatial Discontinuous Galerkin Spectral Element Method (DGSEM), similar to the one implemented in CADET-Core.
+If you find it useful for your own work, we would appreciate acknowledgements of this software and citations of our papers:

+- Jesper Frandsen, Jan M. Breuer, Eric von Lieres, Johannes Schmölder, Jakob K. Huusom, Krist V. Gernaey, Jens Abildskov: Discontinuous Galerkin spectral element method for continuous chromatography: Application to the Lumped Rate Model without pores, Computer Aided Chemical Engineering, 53, 3325-3330.

 Overview
 -------